-62. A student who is in receipt of Universal Credit (UC) should be assessed for student support in the usual way, and a comparison made as to whether they would be better off on the full bursary award as assessed, or on the £28 per week UC maintenance award rate.
+64. A student who is in receipt of Universal Credit (UC) should be assessed for student support in the usual way, and a comparison made as to whether they would be better off with a full bursary award as assessed, or with the £28 per week UC maintenance award rate.
 (See paragraphs 49 to 54 of the Award Assessment section for further details.)